Radiation therapy

 How long side effects may last

 Radiation therapy can cause side effects during and just after treatment.
 These are called short term or acute effects.
-Most side effects go away after treatment, but sometimes radiation therapy can cause long term or late effects months or years down the track.
+Most side effects go away in time, but sometimes radiation therapy can cause long term or late effects months or years down the track.

 Short-term side effects